zrythm/zrythm/doc/user/tracks/automation.rst

    Automation track for Fader Volume

-You can choose which parameter you want to automate in each automation lane.
+You can choose which parameter you want to automate in each automation lane by clicking on the parameter name.
+A popover will appear that allows you to find an automatable parameter to automate.

 .. figure:: /_static/img/automatable-selector.png
    :align: center